Psalm 79

 Verse 5 opens with the classic lament question עַד מָתַי ("how long?") — a question that appears throughout Book III of the Psalter (Psalm 74:10, Psalm 89:46) and that voices the community's desperate longing for God to act.
 The psalmist asks: will God's קִנְאָה ("jealousy, zeal") burn forever?
 Jealousy in the Old Testament is not petty possessiveness but the righteous, passionate commitment of a covenant God who will not share his people or his glory with rivals.
 The image of jealousy burning like fire echoes the covenant warnings of Deuteronomy 4:24: "the LORD your God is a consuming fire, a jealous God."

 Verses 6–7 contain an imprecatory prayer — "pour out your wrath on the nations" — that has made some readers uncomfortable.
-But the psalmist's logic is theologically precise: the nations who have invaded and devastated Israel are those who לֹא יְדָעוּךָ ("did not know you") and לֹא קָרְאוּ בִשְׁמֶךָ ("did not call on your name").
+But the psalmist's logic is theologically precise: the nations who invaded and devastated Israel are those who לֹא יְדָעוּךָ ("did not know you") and לֹא קָרְאוּ בִשְׁמֶךָ ("did not call on your name").
 Their guilt is not merely political aggression but covenant rejection — they have acted against the God of Israel.
-This prayer is echoed in Jeremiah 10:25, one of the strongest imprecatory passages in the prophets.
-In Revelation 16:1, the command to "pour out the seven bowls of God's wrath on the earth" explicitly echoes this psalm's petition, suggesting that what the psalmist prays for finds its ultimate eschatological fulfillment in God's final judgment.
+The prayer is echoed in Jeremiah 10:25, one of the more pointed imprecatory passages in the prophets, and the command to "pour out the seven bowls of God's wrath" in Revelation 16:1 explicitly recalls this petition — suggesting that what the psalmist prays for finds its ultimate fulfillment in God's final judgment.

-Verse 8 is a sudden shift to confession and humility: אַל תִּזְכָּר לָנוּ עֲוֹנֹת רִאשֹׁנִים — "do not remember against us the iniquities of the former ones."
-This may refer to the ancestors, or to Israel's own past sins — the psalmist acknowledges that the catastrophe has some relationship to sin.
-But the appeal is to רַחֲמֶיךָ ("your mercies, your tender compassions") — the womb-like compassion of God that exceeds legal calculation.
+Verse 8 is a sudden shift to confession: אַל תִּזְכָּר לָנוּ עֲוֹנֹת רִאשֹׁנִים — "do not remember against us the iniquities of the former ones."
+This may refer to the ancestors or to Israel's own accumulated sins — the psalmist acknowledges that the catastrophe is not unrelated to transgression.
+But the appeal is to רַחֲמֶיךָ ("your mercies, your tender compassions") — the deep, almost maternal compassion of God that moves beyond legal reckoning.

-Verse 9 is one of the psalm's most theologically concentrated verses: the appeal to God is לְמַעַן שֶׁם כְּבוֹדֶךָ ("for the sake of your glorious name") and again לְמַעַן שְׁמֶךָ ("for the sake of your name").
-The word כַּפֵּר ("cover, atone, make propitiation") is the verb from which כַּפֹּרֶת ("the mercy seat, the atonement cover") derives — the place where blood was sprinkled on the Day of Atonement.
+Verse 9 is theologically dense, invoking God's name twice: לְמַעַן שֶׁם כְּבוֹדֶךָ ("for the sake of your glorious name") and לְמַעַן שְׁמֶךָ ("for the sake of your name").
+The key verb is כַּפֵּר ("cover, atone, make propitiation") — the root from which כַּפֹּרֶת ("the mercy seat") derives, the cover over the ark where blood was sprinkled on the Day of Atonement.
 The psalmist is asking God to do what only God can do: deal with the sin that underlies the catastrophe.
-This anticipates the NT theme of propitiation through Christ.
+This anticipates the NT theme of propitiation.

 Verse 10 reflects on the theological crisis created by the disaster: when Israel suffers, the nations ask אַיֵּה אֱלֹהֵיהֶם ("where is their God?") — a taunt that appears also in Psalm 115:2 and Joel 2:17.
 The defeat of Israel was read by ancient peoples as the defeat of Israel's God.
 The psalmist inverts this: let God act so visibly in avenging his servants' blood that the nations' taunt is silenced.